 - 1 cup mascarpone cheese, at room temperature

 - 1 teaspoon pure vanilla extract

 - 2 egg whites

 In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt.
 Set aside.

-For the icing: In a large bowl, using a high powered hand mixer on medium speed, beat the egg white product until foamy.
+For the icing: In a large bowl, using a high-powered hand mixer on medium speed, beat the egg whites until foamy.
 Add the cream of tartar and beat until the mixture forms soft peaks.
 Gradually beat in the sugar.
-With the mixer running on low speed, drizzle the coffee into the egg whites (the mixture will become liquid).
+With the mixer running on low speed, drizzle the coffee extract into the egg whites.
 Increase the speed to high and beat for 3 to 4 minutes until smooth and thick.
 Place the icing in a serving bowl.

 Contains Raw Eggs: The Food Network Kitchen suggest caution in consuming raw and lightly cooked eggs due to the slight risk of salmonella or other food-borne illness.
 To reduce this risk, we recommend you use only fresh, properly refrigerated, clean grade A or AA eggs with intact shells, and avoid contact between the yolks or whites and the shell.
 For recipes that call for eggs that are raw or undercooked when the dish is served, use shell eggs that have been treated to destroy salmonella, by pasteurization or another approved method.